timarney/react-app-rewired/README.md

 - [craco](https://github.com/sharegate/craco)

-> All you have to do is create your app using [create-react-app](https://github.com/facebookincubator/create-react-app) and then rewire it.

-⚠️ **Please Note:**

-> By doing this you're breaking the ["guarantees"](https://github.com/facebookincubator/create-react-app/issues/99#issuecomment-234657710) that CRA provides.
-That is to say you now "own" the configs. **No support** will be provided.
-Proceed with caution.

 # How to rewire your create-react-app project

+> Create your app using [create-react-app](https://github.com/facebookincubator/create-react-app) and then rewire it.

 #### 1) Install react-app-rewired